czmirek/czmirek.github.io/content/posts/iac-for-small-business.md

 ## To IAC or not to IAC

 Trying to provision as much stuff as possible with IAC can be difficult especially when dealing with freshly installed devices in your local infrastructure or with VMs in general.
 The industry-standard tool for provisioning machines or VMs is not terraform but Ansible.
 You can use Ansible to provision your cloud but you are going to have a horrible time doing that.
-The same applies for using terraform to provision your local machines.
+The same applies for using terraform to provision your local machines. *(Of course you can also use one to invoke the other...but that's not what this article is about)*

 Provisioning architecture on local infrastructure is harder.
 You first need to provision the machine itself:
 - set up automatical updates and restarts